aleph2c/miros/doc/recipes.rst

     :target: _static/state_recipe_15.pdf
     :align: center

-There is no UML drawing syntax for creating a property, so I just add a comment about my intention to do this after the ``times_in_inner`` attribute.
+There is no UML drawing syntax for creating a Python property, so I just add a comment on the diagram after the ``times_in_inner`` attribute about what it really is.

-But, we can see how to do this in the code: changes highlighted:
+We can see how to make the ``times_in_inner`` thread safe attribute below (see the highlighted code):

 .. code-block:: python
-  :emphasize-lines: 25-27, 81-83, 85-87, 209, 210
+  :emphasize-lines: 25-27, 81-83, 85-87, 153, 209, 210

    # simple_state_15.py
    import re